 In complex analysis

-The same phenomenon shows up — and is more striking — for contour integrals. is if encloses , and if it doesn’t.
-The integrand is analytic on , which is not simply connected — the missing point obstructs loop contraction.
+Same phenomenon, sharper, for contour integrals. is if encloses , and if it doesn’t.
+The integrand is analytic on , which is not simply connected, so the missing point obstructs loop contraction.
 The Residue theorem is the systematic extraction of these non-contractible contributions.

 Cauchy’s theorem requires the integrand to be analytic on a simply connected domain.
 Drop simply connectedness and contour integrals stop vanishing.